bgavran/LSTM/README.md

 # LSTM

 Playing around with various LSTM topologies and trying to figure out TensorFlow.
-Using [aclIMDb data](http://ai.stanford.edu/~amaas/data/sentiment/ "aclIMDb") to do that.
+Using [IMDb data](http://ai.stanford.edu/~amaas/data/sentiment/ "aclIMDb") to do that.

 Achieved ~85% accuracy.
 It yields different types of activations on different neurons.